ferrocene/ferrocene/ferrocene/doc/safety-manual/src/rustc/options.rst

 requires access to system-specific C libraries to correctly link an executable or shared library.

-The :doc:`Compilation Targets <user-manual:targets/index>` section of the User Manual specifies for each target whether the linker is used directly, or via a system C compiler as a linker driver.
+The targets that use a *linker driver* indicate this on their respective target pages.
+See :doc:`Compilation Targets <user-manual:targets/index>` for a list of targets.

 Where a C compiler is acting as a *linker driver*, the C compiler is given a path to a binary called ``ld.lld`` to use as its linker.
 The ``ld.lld`` binary